Random concave functions: Introduction

 In the seminal paper \cite{C91} Cover constructed what is now called an online investment algorithm by forming a Bayesian average over the constant-weighted portfolios.
 The main idea is that strategies which have been performing well receive additional weights that are computed using an algorithm analogous to Bayes's theorem (where the portfolio value plays the role of the likelihood).
 To start the algorithm one needs an initial (i.e., prior) distribution on the space of portfolio strategies.
-In a nonprobabilistic framework it can be shown that Cover's universal portfolio tracks asymptotically the best strategy in the given (finite-dimensional) family, in the sense that the average regret with respect to the best strategy tends to zero as the number of time steps tends to infinity.
-In \cite{wong2015universal, CSW16} the second author and his collaborators extended Cover's approach to the nonparametric family of functionally generated portfolios.
+In a nonprobabilistic framework it can be shown that Cover's universal portfolio tracks asymptotically the best strategy in the given (finite-dimensional) family, in the sense that the average regret (measured by the growth rate) with respect to the best strategy tends to zero as the number of time steps tends to infinity.
+In \cite{CSW16, wong2015universal} the second author and his collaborators extended Cover's approach to the nonparametric family of functionally generated portfolios.
 Nevertheless, for practical applications and to obtain quantitative estimates we need tractable prior distributions for the generating function $\Phi$.
-The distributions constructed in this paper may serve as building blocks for the prior.
+The distributions constructed in this paper may serve as a building block of the prior.
+Also see \cite{IL20} for a study of minimums of hyperplanes in the context of robust portfolio optimization in stochastic portfolio theory.